One man's treasure is another's trash.

 - Played with in Phyllis Eisenstein's "The Crystal Tower".
 The hero, Cray Ormoru, finds himself in a place where gemstones are so common as to be worthless.
 But when he tries to pay for a drink with a silver coin from his homeland, the proprietress is first suspicious, then unsure what to do when offered something so rare and valuable as silver.
 She decides to use the coin as jewelry.

 - Comes up in Tales of Kolmar.
 Dragons in that verse transform dirt and rock into gold over long exposure to their bodies, so caves where they sleep gradually acquire golden linings.
-They don't find it useless, finding it comfortable to sleep on, decorative, they can soften it with their fiery breaths and carve and sculpt it, and most importantly they're able to slather it on as bandages after they're injured, to seal the wounds.
-However, they see no other use for it and are utterly baffled by human desire for it.
+They don't find it entirely useless; it's comfortable to sleep on, decorative, they can soften it with their fiery breaths and carve and sculpt it, and most importantly they're able to slather it on as bandages after they're injured, to seal the wounds.
+They're still baffled by the human desire for it.

-- In the Transformers: TransTech short story "Gone Too Far", the heroes (for a certain technical value of "hero") at one point end up on an alien planet where the species is having a problem with their planet having millions of tons of Worthless Pink Rocks that are "squareish ones that glow and explode if you hit them too hard or bring fire near them".
-Realizing they just hit the motherload of energon, our heroes grin at each other and say to the aliens sure, they'll be nice and take care of these horrible deadly rocks for them, and they'll even be generous and do it free of charge...
+- In the Transformers: TransTech short story "Gone Too Far", the heroes (for a certain technical value of "hero") at one point end up on an alien planet where the natives are having a problem with millions of tons of Worthless Pink Rocks: "squareish ones that glow and explode if you hit them too hard or bring fire near them".
+Realizing they just hit the motherlode of energon, our heroes grin at each other and say to the aliens, sure, they'll be nice and take care of these horrible deadly rocks, and they'll even be generous and do it free of charge...